shibatch/grantback/README.md

 The "VOD Reaction License Version 0.1.1" is an experimental, custom license that allows content creators (Licensors) to grant specific permissions to their community (Licensees) to reuse designated VODs (past live stream recordings).
 Key features include:

 * Permission for Reuse: Clearly grants rights to create derivative works (like reaction videos, compilations, reviews) from the Licensor's VODs.
-* Platform Limitation: Reuse by Licensees is restricted to specified platforms (Twitch and YouTube).
+* Platform Limitation: Reuse by Licensees is restricted to specified platforms (e.g., Twitch and YouTube).
 * Attribution: Requires Licensees to provide clear attribution to the original Licensor.
 * Grant-Back Clause: Licensees grant back a license to the original Licensor to reuse the new "Streamed Work" created by the Licensee, under symmetrical conditions (platform limitation and attribution back to the Licensee).
 This fosters dialogue and allows Licensors to engage with community creations.
 * Community Focused: Aims to encourage interaction, collaboration, and mutual promotion within the streaming community.